Jade, Burma's Green Glory.

 The colour range for nephrite is not nearly as broad as for jadeite and is usually characterized by a certain dullness of colour and waxiness of texture.

-The harder variety, jadeite, has a hardness of 6,5 - 8 (in rare case even up to 9 what makes it as hard as rubies) on the Mohs scale and its surface is invulnerable to cutter tool made of steel and extremely difficult to carve.
-That the carving of one of the larger jade objects for e.g. Chinese royalties took more than the lifetime of one artist (sometimes 2 and more) may give you an idea of that.
+The harder variety, jadeite, has a hardness of 6,5 - 8 (in rare case even up to 9 which makes it as hard as rubies) on the Mohs scale and its surface is invulnerable to cutter tools made of steel and extremely difficult to carve.
+That the carving of one of the larger jade objects e.g. Chinese royalties took more than the lifetime of one artist (sometimes 2 and more) may give you an idea of that.
 Therefore jadeite is chiefly used to produce high-priced jewellery.
-And it is this high-grade quality of jade Burma is famous for.
+And it is this high-grade quality jade Burma is famous for.

 Like nephrite, jadeite appears in six basic colours but with many variations.
 Also, jadeite comes in much more vivid green colours, finer texture and a higher degree of translucency than nephrite jade.
 The natural colours are green, lavender, red, yellow, white and black.

-Green, the most important and traditional colour, varies from intense emerald green through apple-green to grey-green and finally black-green.
-So why do we - especially 'westerners' - think Jade is always green?
-This is because green jade is the most traditional, rare and expensive colour and used to make jewellery.
+Green, the most important and traditional colour, varies from intense emerald green through apple green to grey-green and finally black-green.
+So why do we - especially 'Westerners' - think Jade is always green?
+This is because green jade is the most traditional, rare and expensive colour and is used to make jewellery.
 And that is where we 'Westerners' know it from, from jade jewellery, which, subsequently, is green.
-This makes us (well, many of us) jumping to the wrong conclusion that jade is always green.
+This makes us (well, many of us) jump to the wrong conclusion that jade is always green.

 In China, green jade symbolizes good fortune.
 The finest quality of green jade is traditionally referred to as 'Imperial jade' because it was the kind of jade preferred by Chinese empresses and emperors.
-However, for the sake of correctness one should not use this term because the correct term is 'emerald jade'.
+However, for the sake of correctness, one should not use this term because the correct term is 'emerald jade'.
 Why?
-Because the source of the green colour is the colouring agent chromium, which is the same agent that makes emeralds green.
+The source of the green colour is the colouring agent chromium, which is the same agent that makes emeralds green.

 Phakant is accessible only from September/October to May/June.
 During the monsoon months in-between it is virtually cut off the rest of the country.
 Other towns with significant jade depots in the region areTawmao, Hweka and Mamon.
 In the neighbouring region Hkampti (also spelt Khamti ) in Sagaing Division, it is Nasibon and Natmaw.
 According to statistics 'Jade Land' in Burma's Kachin state is the source of more than 70 per cent of global top-grade jadeite supply.

-In present-time Burma, the total number of active mining companies is said to be about 100.
-With the exception of the introduction of electricity, motorised tools and vehicles, backhoes and dynamite into the mining process virtually nothing has changed in more than 100 years of jade mining in Burma.
+In present-day Burma, the total number of active mining companies is said to be about 100.
+Except for the introduction of electricity, motorized tools and vehicles, backhoes and dynamite into the mining process, virtually nothing has changed in more than 100 years of jade mining in Burma.
 The methods employed are now as ever very primitive, the conditions in the mines are abysmal and payments for workers and safety standards are very low.
-About 70 per cent of Burmese jade mine workers are drug addicts (opium and heroin) and HIV infected.
-Maybe you call that to your mind and say a prayer for those who have lost their lives mining it prior to buying an expensive piece of jade be it raw or processed.
+About 70 percent of Burmese jade mine workers are drug addicts (opium and heroin) and HIV-infected.
+Maybe you call that to your mind and say a prayer for those who have lost their lives mining it before buying an expensive piece of jade be it raw or processed.
 By the way, this also goes for rubies, diamonds, and so forth.

 Extraction of jade in the Hpakant area is mainly done by way of what is called 'boulder mining'.
 This is the process of extracting rocks that are believed to contain jade from the ground after removing the layer of alluvial material called 'overburden' that is covering them.
-In order to find jade-containing boulders miner have to go deeper and deeper for the surface-near layers are already sifted many times.
-The jade boulders here a rounded, have a thick skin (mountain jade appears as irregular chunks with thin skin) and the jade is called 'river jade'.
+To find jade-containing boulders miners have to go deeper and deeper for the surface-near layers are already sifted many times.
+The jade boulders here are rounded, and have thick skin (mountain jade appears as irregular chunks with thin skin) and the jade is called 'river jade'.

 After those rocks that do most likely contain jade are separated from the ordinary rocks the latter areas waste disposed in the river and on river banks.
 With, by the by, often disastrous consequences for the natural environment and the people living in these areas.